dxos/dxos/docs/content/guide/echo/react/README.md

 ---
+dir:
+  text: React API
   order: 3
+order: 0
 ---

 # Spaces

 A `space` is an instance of an ECHO database which can be replicated by a number of peers.

-This section describes how to create, join, and invite peers to [ECHO Spaces](../echo.md#spaces) in `react`.
+This section describes how to create, join, and invite peers to [ECHO Spaces](../#spaces) in `react`.

 ## Creating spaces